anderson-aristotle/full-stack-project-modeling/README.md

 ## What is `scope`?
 Why is it important?

-Scope is typically a list of features or goals you have in mind for your project for example, if I wanted to have users be able to sign up, log in, change password, etc. those are all features I would like my application to have.
+Scope is typically a list of features or goals you have in mind for your project.
+For example, if I wanted to have users be able to sign up, log in, change password, etc. those are all features I would like my application to have.
 They are *within* the scope of my project.

 ## Demo: Write an ERD and prioritize it